Use Hive with Hadoop on HDInsight

 SELECT t4 AS sev, COUNT(*) AS count FROM log4jLogs WHERE t4 = '[ERROR]' GROUP BY t4;

-- DROP TABLE - deletes the table and the data file, in case the table already exists
+- DROP TABLE: Deletes the table and the data file if the table already exists.

-- CREATE EXTERNAL TABLE - creates a new 'external' table in Hive.
-External tables only store the table definition in Hive - the data is left in the original location, in the original format
+- CREATE EXTERNAL TABLE: Creates a new external table in Hive.
+External tables only store the table definition in Hive; the data is left in the original location and in the original format.

-- SELECT - select a count of all rows where column t4 contain the value [ERROR].
-This should return a value of 3 as there are three rows that contain this value
+- SELECT: Selects a count of all rows where the column t4 contains the value [ERROR].
+This should return a value of 3 because there are three rows that contain this value.

-External tables should be used when you expect the underlying data to be updated by an external source, such as an automated data upload process, or by another MapReduce operation, but always want Hive queries to use the latest data.
+External tables should be used when you expect the underlying data to be updated by an external source, such as an automated data upload process, or by another MapReduce operation, and you always want Hive queries to use the latest data.

-Dropping an external table does not delete the data, only the table definition.
+Dropping an external table does not delete the data, it only deletes the table definition.

-After creating the external table, the following statements will be used to create an internal table.
+After creating the external table, the following statements are used to create an internal table.